Meet the Firm

 He has also held a Real Estate Broker’s License in the State of Alabama since 1992.
 Mr. Skinner is peer review rated “AV” with Martindale-Hubbell.
-Mr. Skinner is a member of the Alabama Bar Association, Birmingham Bar Association, and the Dixie Land Title Association.
+Mr. Skinner is a member of the Alabama Bar Association, Birmingham Bar Association, and the Southeast Land Title Association.
 Mr. Skinner was also a member of the Alabama Real Estate Lawyers Association (First VP 1997-1998; President 1998-1999).
 Mr. Skinner is licensed to practice law in the State of Alabama, the U.S. District Courts for the Northern, Middle and Southern Districts of Alabama, the U.S. Eleventh Circuit Court of Appeals, the U.S. Court of Appeals for the Armed Forces, and the Supreme Court of the United States.
-In addition to his civilian practice, Mr. Skinner is a Lieutenant Colonel in the U.S. Army Judge Advocate General’s Corps, serving as the Chief of Military Justice at the 167th Theater Sustainment Command where he oversees all military justice matters for the Alabama Army National Guard.
+In addition to his civilian practice, Mr. Skinner is a Colonel in the U.S. Army Judge Advocate General’s Corps, serving as the Staff Judge Advocate of the 167th Theater Sustainment Command, Alabama Army National Guard, where he oversees all legal matters for the command.
+Colonel Skinner is also the CBRN liaison officer with the Alabama National Guard’s State Partnership Program partner nation of Romania, and he recently completed a two-year term as President of the National Guard Association of Alabama.
+Colonel Skinner is currently attending the U.S. Army War College as a member of the Academic Class of 2024 where he is expected to earn a Master’s Degree in Strategic Studies.

-In 2013, Lt.
-Colonel Skinner deployed to Southwest Asia where he served in Kuwait and Qatar in support of Operation Enduring Freedom.
-Mr. Skinner, a resident of Mountain Brook, Alabama, is also active in his community where he served as the President of the St. Francis Xavier Catholic Church Pastoral Council, worked with the Boy Scouts of America as Cubmaster of Cub Scout Pack 63 and Assistant Scoutmaster at Boy Scout Troop 28, served as a board member of SCI of Alabama, Inc., a conservation organization, and currently serves as a board member of Alabama Chapter of the Coastal Conservation Association.
+In 2013, Colonel Skinner deployed to Southwest Asia where he served in Kuwait and Qatar in support of Operation Enduring Freedom.
+Mr. Skinner is a resident of Mountain Brook, Alabama, but he has also spent over 50 years coming to his family’s home on Lookout Mountain in Mentone, Alabama.
+Mr. Skinner is active in his community where, among other things, he served as the President of the St. Francis Xavier Catholic Church Pastoral Council, worked with the Boy Scouts of America as Cubmaster of Cub Scout Pack 63 and Assistant Scoutmaster at Boy Scout Troop 28, served as a board member of SCI of Alabama, Inc., a conservation organization, and formerly served as the Chapter President of the Birmingham Chapter and Secretary of the state Board of Directors of the Coastal Conservation Association of Alabama, Inc.

 Cherokee Ward Wooley— Partner